|

 Detecting disease

-say that a patient is part of a screening programme
+a patient is part of a screening programme and how does

-and how does this apply to an individual who has Familial
+this apply to an individual who has Familial Adenomatous

-is a method for detecting disease or body dysfunction
+for detecting disease or body dysfunction before an individual

-of polyps on the lining of the large intestine.
-These
+by the formation of polyps on the lining of the large intestine.

 develop into cancer.

-surgical options exist: the total removal of the colon
+options exist: the total removal of the colon and formation

-or the removal of the colon without removing the rectum
+of the colon without removing the rectum (colectomy with

-can still develop in the rectum, in the duodenum (just
+in the rectum, in the duodenum (just beyond the stomach)

-cameras) give us an opportunity to examine, and in
+(thin fibre-optic cameras) give us an opportunity to examine,

 Different screening intervals.

-or twice a year, whereas an individual with a large
+endoscopic screening once or twice a year, whereas an individual

-number of polyps may require more frequent screening
+with a large number of polyps may require more frequent

-and polyp removal, perhaps on a three monthly basis
+screening and polyp removal, perhaps on a three monthly

-of endoscopic screening is that it allows us to combine
+screening is that it allows us to combine surveillance and

 cannot keep up with polyp growth.

-basic description of the tests carried in endoscopy
+description of the tests carried in endoscopy and the approximate

 relies on regular attendance.